Data-Science-for-Linguists-2022/Pragmatics-In-Video-Games/final_report.md

 Metroidvania.
 (2022, April 19).
 In _Wikipedia_. https://en.wikipedia.org/wiki/Metroidvania.

-### Additional Non-Academic Resources
+#### Non-Academic Resources
-These were links used in `final_report.md` which give context to the games I analyzed; however, they are non-academic sites.
+Much like the _Wikipedia_ links, these were used to give context to the games; however, they are non-academic sites.
 I still left them here to try to give proper credit.

 https://elderscrolls.fandom.com/wiki/Last_Dragonborn.